The Office of Indiana State Chemist is temporarily located in AGAD (615 W. State Street, Room 18, West Lafayette, IN 47907).

-Pesticide Section - Pollinator Protection Plan Activities
+Pesticide Section - Pollinator Protection

 Three links for accessibility: 1.This page may use proprietary software.
 Go here to the download software webpage.
 2..
 3.Request help for accessing this page through email.

-Pollinator Protection Plan (P3) Activities
+Pollinator Protection

 The Indiana Pesticide Review Board (IPRB) has been working with a variety of stakeholders since early 2015 to develop a plan that encompasses activities and policies that could be helpful in protecting pollinators from stressors that may be detrimental to the health of both managed and native pollinators in Indiana.
 While the IPRB Pollinator Protection Plan (P3) will certainly try to address pesticide stressor issues, the plan also includes a broader variety of related issues and recommendations that could be important to improving pollinator health in general.

-Please note that posting of a reference or link below does NOT suggest acceptance or endorsement of the material by either the Indiana Pesticide Review Board or the Office of the Indiana State Chemist.
+Please note that posting of a reference or link below does NOT suggest acceptance or endorsement of the material by either the Indiana Pesticide Review Board or the Office of Indiana State Chemist.
 It is being provided for informational purposes only.

 1. Indiana Pollinator Protection Plan (pdf, 8.2MB)